mikkokallio/dbapp-code/README.md

 * Editing event information should be possible.
 * Add locations to events.
 * User can change password.
+* Bug: wrong button gets the spinner in some views.
 * Bug: entering an incomplete birthdate xx/xx/1901 causes the app to crash.
 * Deleting an event should be possible.
 Or canceling, so the event doesn't just vanish.
 * Intro transition screen for new users after registration: go to events and show modal "welcome, blah blah"